clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/features/reporting/standard-reports/creating-reports.md

    - **E-Mail Report to**: From the drop-down menu, select an option to define if and how {% link_new reports are emailed | features/reporting/standard-reports/email-reports.md %} to specific users.
    - **Anonymous Report**: To anonymize employee names and personnel numbers, select **Yes** .
 6. Select a report type:
    - To generate a planning unit report, choose from the {% link_new **Planning Unit Reports** | features/reporting/standard-reports/planning-unit-reports.md %} list.
    - To generate an employee report, click on {% link_new **Employee Reports** | features/reporting/standard-reports/employee-reports.md %} and choose from the list.<br>
      Reports with a single-file icon {% icon report-icon-single-file | icon-only %} before the report name cover a maximum period of one month.<br>
-      Reports with a icon representing multiple files {% icon report-icon-multiple-files | icon-only %} cover a maximum period of one year.
+     Reports with an icon representing multiple files {% icon report-icon-multiple-files | icon-only %} cover a maximum period of one year.

 ## Time zones in reports